 - Confirm your decision by clicking Continue or Delete from Mac when prompted.

-By disabling iCloud syncing, your Mac can become more responsive as well as free up resources for other activities, making it an important step in maintaining your system's overall health.
+By disabling iCloud syncing, your Mac can become more responsive, and you’ll free up resources for other activities, making it an important step in maintaining your system's overall health.

 A cluttered desktop on your Mac can slow down performance as it tries to generate the previews for each desktop file or folder.
 Decluttering your desktop is key to improving Mac performance.
 Clearing it acts as a helpful booster strategy, providing benefits like an incredibly responsive system—a key step in maintaining a quick Mac.